AlbaaDev/fetchyBack/README.md

 # fetchyBack
-Back-end for fetchy app to find new emerging markets and products Backend : Spring
+fetchy is an app to find new emerging markets and products Backend : Spring